Tolextee/Derad-Network/README.md

 - Increased safety and reduced risks for aviation stakeholders

 By harnessing the power of decentralized ADS-B infrastructure, we're unlocking a future of limitless possibilities."
+Join the Movement to Revolutionize Aviation Safety

+The future of aviation safety depends on collaboration and innovation.
+At Derad Network, we're inviting individuals worldwide to join our mission to expand ADS-B coverage and bridge the gaps in global aviation safety.

+Together, we can unlock new opportunities for technology-driven solutions and create a safer, more connected world.
+By empowering individuals to contribute to ADS-B adoption, we're putting the power of safer skies in the hands of people around the globe.

+Be part of this revolutionary effort.
+Contribute to Derad Network today and help shape the future of aviation safety!"
+For more info visit our webiste on https://www.derad.net